henkman/Victoria2Generator/README.md

 # Victoria2Generator
-Fork of the victoria 2 random world generator made Jefferson Pinheiro
+Fork of the victoria 2 random world generator started by Jefferson Pinheiro to support python 3

 ## Installation